3128 Cowan Blvd, Fredericksburg, VA 22401

 An improved appearance through orthodontics treatment can greatly enhance one's self-esteem, and enhanced self-esteem can improve one's quality of life.

-Phase 2: Begins a few years after Phase 1 and the majority of the permanent teeth have erupted — typically around the age of 11.
-Phase 2 treatment involves the placement of full braces on all of the permanent teeth.
-The goal of Phase 2 treatment is to achieve an ideal occlusion and alignment with all of the permanent teeth.
+Phase 2: Begins a few years after Phase 1 and the majority of the secondary teeth have erupted — typically around the age of 11.
+Phase 2 treatment involves the placement of full braces on all of the secondary teeth.
+The goal of Phase 2 treatment is to achieve an ideal occlusion and alignment with all of the secondary teeth.

 Most patients begin orthodontic treatment between ages 9 and 16, but this varies depending on each individual.
 Because teenagers are still growing, the teen years are often the optimal time to correct orthodontic problems and achieve excellent results.